MESI protocol: Operation

-Let us assume that the following stream of read/write references.
+For example, let us assume that the following stream of read/write references.
 All the references are to the same location and the digit refers to the processor issuing the reference.

 The stream is : R1, W1, R3, W3, R1, R3, R2.

 Initially it is assumed that all the caches are empty.

 Note: The term snooping referred to below is a protocol for maintaining cache coherency in symmetric multiprocessing environments.
 All the caches on the bus monitor (snoop) the bus if they have a copy of the block of data that is requested on the bus.